WANF: Meredith ownership

 On August 23, 1998, Tribune Broadcasting announced it would sell WGNX to the Meredith Corporation for $370 million, as a three-way exchange deal in which Tribune would concurrently acquire Fox affiliate KCPQ in Tacoma, Washington, from Kelly Broadcasting.
 The trade made sense for Tribune and Meredith.
 Tribune's portfolio of stations at this point consisted entirely of Fox and WB affiliates outside of WGNX, while Meredith already owned several CBS stations.
 WGNX represented a rare opportunity to acquire a major station in a top-10 media market; the purchase made WGNX Meredith's largest station.

 Meredith began to make aggressive changes in an attempt to turn around the laggard WGNX, a station described by Mediaweek magazine as "somewhat untended".
-Having long since outgrown its studio in Briarcliff, channel 46 began construction of new studios in Midtown as part of a plan to increase news output from 90 minutes a day to five hours.
+Having long since outgrown its studio on Briarcliff, channel 46 began construction of new studios in Midtown as part of a plan to increase news output from 90 minutes a day to five hours.

 On July 4, 2000, to reflect these changes, WGNX changed its station branding from "CBS Atlanta"—adopted the year prior in a recognition that the station was not channel 46 on cable—to "Clear TV" and adopted the call sign WGCL-TV.
 The station began broadcasting its newscasts from the Midtown studio on March 25, 2001.

-After the resignation of Allen Shaklan, WGNX/WGCL-TV's first general manager under Meredith, in 2002, the station dropped the "Clear News" format and hired Sue Schwartz, who had last run KTVK in Phoenix.
+After the resignation of Allen Shaklan, WGNX/WGCL-TV's first general manager under Meredith, in 2002, the station dropped the Clear News format and hired Sue Schwartz, who had last run KTVK in Phoenix.
 Kevin O'Brien, president of Meredith's television station group, identified turning WGCL-TV around as the company's number one priority.

 Beginning in 2009, Meredith began to hub master control operations for its two other southeastern stations—WHNS in Greenville, South Carolina, and WSMV-TV in Nashville—at WGCL-TV.
 By 2011, the hub was handling eight of Meredith's twelve stations.

 On January 18, 2011, Meredith Corporation entered into a local marketing agreement with the Turner Broadcasting System, owner of WPCH-TV, to assume operational control of the station and move its operations to the WGCL-TV studios.
 Production of the station's 45 Atlanta Braves broadcasts was also transferred from Turner Sports to Fox Sports South as a result.
 Meredith purchased the station outright from Turner's corporate parent, Time Warner, in 2017; as the only broadcast license held by the company, its divestiture was intended to remove a potential hurdle to the acquisition of Time Warner by AT&T. From 2011 to 2013, WGCL-TV was the preseason television home of the Atlanta Falcons, with games moving to WUPA in 2014.